utkarsh339/Dice-Game/README.md

 # Dice-Game
-Dice Game made with HTML, CSS and JavaScript.
+Dice Game made with HTML, CSS and JavaScript to challenge and solve conflicts with family members 🗿🗿.